 Pedestrians should be aware of the causes of pedestrian-vehicle accidents.
 The main causes of such accidents are as follows:

 Reading or texting behind the wheels is the most prominent reason for pedestrian accidents too.
 A negligent driver may not notice the intersections or the pedestrians crossing.
-Few seconds of distraction is enough to take many lives.
+A few seconds of distraction is enough to take many lives.

 Listening to music while walking or driving has become a fashion nowadays.
 While having headphones, one can’t hear the alert sounds properly.
-Children and youngsters engrossed in the gadgets may forget the surroundings and end up in pedestrian-vehicle accidents.
+Children and youngsters engrossed in gadgets may forget their surroundings and end up in pedestrian-vehicle accidents.

 Pedestrians should be aware of the right of way of motorists.
 When the pedestrians suddenly dart out of the blue onto the road, the motorists cannot avoid pedestrian-vehicle accidents.
 This may cause massive injuries to the pedestrians or even death.
 Mainly children should be watched out from being victims.

 - Crossing before stopped vehicles

 If you cross the road in front of the stopped vehicles, sometimes it causes pedestrian accidents as it might prevent the other drivers coming behind from noticing you.
 Crossing before large vehicles like trucks is also dangerous as the drivers can’t see the pedestrians if crossing very close.